cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 of any common settings where the MAL-BIND security model is needed; thus, LEAK-BIND seems a sensible middle ground.

+TODO why K-PK and K-CT

+Implementors should not interpret the paragraph above as absolving them of their responsibility to carefully think through whether MAL-BIND attacks apply in their settings.

 ## Security Non-goals for Hybrid KEMs {#non-goals}

 Considerations that were considered and not included in these designs: